Expandi vs HeyReach

 Integration ecosystems show different priorities

 Expandi's integrations are primarily webhook-based, with native CRM connections for HubSpot, Pipedrive, and Salesforce.
 The platform supports 20+ webhook event types and reversed webhooks that function as an API for pushing data into campaigns.
+Additional connections run through Zapier and Google Sheets.
+Users have noted integration capabilities as an area for improvement on review platforms.

+ZoomInfo's integrations operate at a different scale.
+The App Marketplace lists 120+ partner integrations across CRM, marketing automation, sales engagement, and data warehouse categories.
 The Enterprise API provides programmatic access to search, enrich, and intelligence endpoints, while ZoomInfo's MCP server connects AI models directly to the B2B data layer.
 API access is included in all relevant plans.

 Sellers use the GTM Workspace to see this intelligence in-app; marketers and RevOps teams use GTM Studio to build and run go-to-market plays.

-Account safety: the elephant in every LinkedIn automation conversation
+Account safety: the LinkedIn automation reality

 Expandi provides dedicated country-based IP addresses, account warm-up protocols that gradually increase daily limits, limit algorithms, and randomized delays between actions.
 Case studies reference zero account suspensions for some agency users.
 However, external research indicates that a significant number of users report account restrictions, and Expandi's own terms state "Use of Expandi is at your own risk."